 27. Armageddon and After

-This now nabs the record from Marco Polo for the most number of chapters in a novelisaton, with 27 chapters and an epilogue.
+This now nabs the record held so briefly by Marco Polo for the most number of chapters in a novelisaton, with 27 chapters and an epilogue.

 Background: Donald Cotton adapts his own scripts for the 1965 serial.